Mohammed-Mebarek-Mecheter/packt-book-scraper/README.md

 - **Interactive Data Display**: Uses AG Grid to display the scraped books in a sortable, filterable, and paginated table.
 - **Search Functionality**: Allows users to search for books by title, author, or keywords.
 - **Data Export**: Users can export the search results or all stored books to CSV or JSON files.

+You can access the project on [the Streamlit Cloud](https://packt-book-scraper.streamlit.app/)

 ## **Project Structure**